The-Catalyst-Crew/Useless_AA_Battery/README.md

 Chatting with anything you see.
 I dont think anyone wishes to do so.

 ### The Solution (that nobody asked for)
-Usint AI, we create personas for objects and ause this persona as the ssytem prompt for the AI chatbot.
+Using AI, we create personas for objects and ause this persona as the ssytem prompt for the AI chatbot.

 ### Technical Details
 ### Technologies/Components Used